zetaPRIME/pf-brew/systems/drive-arts.md

 **Range:** 25 feet (line of sight)
 Your form crackles with lightning for a moment before you're barely more than a blur, blinking from target to target in a flurry of sizzling slashes.

-Make an attack roll against a target in range; if successful, you deal 1d4+1 lightning damage to that target.
-For each successful attack you may repeat on another target within range of the last, with a cumulative -3 penalty to your attack roll for each roll past the first. *(You cannot strike the same target twice in a row.)*
+Make an attack roll against a target in range using your highest bonus; if successful, you deal 1d4+1 lightning damage to that target.
+For each successful attack you may repeat on another target within range of the last, with a cumulative -3 penalty to your attack roll for each roll past the first.
+*(You cannot strike the same target twice in a row, but you can chain back to a target you have already hit this turn.)*

 At the end of this action you are placed in a square of your choosing directly adjacent to the target of your last successful attack.
 This movement does not provoke attacks of opportunity.